 First, the budget is where your values and vision are fleshed out.
 You have a vision for outreach?
 Ultimately, that will be seen in the budget.
 You have a desire to communicate in a contemporary manner?
-Websites and sound equipment need to have their own budget lines!
+Websites and sound equipment need budget lines.
 A wise church planter does not fully delegate the budget – but is prayerfully engaged.

 5) Depend on Others